 A diver in a dark underwater environment, wearing a full-face diving helmet and breathing apparatus.
 Bubbles rise around him as ambient light filters through the water, creating a mysterious atmosphere.

-Grading Kraken: scene-by-scene insights from the colour grade
+Grading Kraken: insights from the colour grade

 Kraken is a Norwegian sci-fi thriller that moves between majestic fjord landscapes, industrial fish farms, studio interiors, LED-volume stages and CG-heavy underwater sequences.
 From a grading perspective, the main challenge was maintaining visual continuity while allowing each environment to retain its own identity.